Cathy's Gluten Free

 Cornstarch

-Cornstarch makes a shiny, translucent gravy that holds up well to heat.
-It was my preference for thickening gravy even before I was gluten free.
+Cornstarch creates a shiny, translucent gravy that withstands heat well.
+It was my preference for thickening gravy even before I was gluten-free.

 Rice Flour

 If you prefer an opaque gravy with a texture more like that achieved with wheat flour, use brown rice flour to thicken your liquid.
-However, you'll need to use twice as much, 2 tablespoons rice flour per cup of liquid.
+However, you'll need to use more, 1 ½ tablespoons of rice flour per cup of liquid.

 Tapioca Flour/Starch